RoboPhred/autoccultist/readme.md

 Capable of handling an aspirant start.
 Currently reads the bequest, finds the aquaintance, then levels up health until it gets to the Iron Physique.

-## Notes

-Slot solutions - support by element id, and by aspects (required and rejected).
-Also have optimistic slot solutions (do not lock cards, report readyness when cards are not available) and pessimistic slot solutions (lock cards, refuse to start situation solution until all cards are present)
-Ongoing slots should take into account the delay before they can slot cards, to calculate if cards will be available by the time we are ready.

-When asked for a card, card manager should return a stack of 1 of that type.

-Card manager should support taking reservations for cards, locking them from use by other solutions.
-This will let solutions reserve cards when they need a card for an ongoing slot.
-Locking can just be done by keeping a count of reserved cards, and subtracting available card count from lock count, to determine if we have any cards available.

-If asked for a card type that is expirable, the card manager should return the card with the shortest expiration time.

 ## Issues